-The HTTP protocol lets browsers and other applications request resources from a server on the internet, for example, to load a web page.
-HTTP/3 is the latest version of this protocol, which was published by the Internet Engineering Task Force (IETF) as a proposed standard under RFC 9114 in June 2022.
+The HTTP protocol lets browsers and other applications request resources from a server on the internet to load web pages.
+HTTP/3 is the latest version of HTTP, published by the Internet Engineering Task Force (IETF) as the RFC 9114 standard.

-It aims to make the web faster and more secure by providing an application layer over QUIC, a next-generation transport protocol running on top of the lightweight User Datagram Protocol (UDP).
-We’ll discuss the different network layers in depth further down in this article.
+HTTP3 aims to make websites faster and more secure by providing an application layer over QUIC, a next-generation transport protocol.

-Unlike the previous versions of HTTP, HTTP/3 doesn’t introduce any new features on its own.
-At a high level, it provides the same functionalities as HTTP/2, such as header compression and stream prioritization.
-However, under the hood, the new QUIC transport protocol entirely changes the way we transfer data over the web.
+At a high level, HTTP3 provides the same functionalities as HTTP2, such as header compression and stream prioritization.
+However, under the hood, the QUIC transport protocol entirely changes the way we transfer data over the web.

-In this article, we’ll take an in-depth look at the new features in HTTP/3 and QUIC, see how they fit into the overall ecosystem of network protocols, how HTTP/3 compares to the previous versions of HTTP, and what its main limitations are.
+In this article, we'll take an in-depth look at the new features and differences of HTTP3 vs QUIC, how they fit into the overall ecosystem of network protocols, how HTTP3 compares to the previous versions of HTTP, and the cons of the QUIC and HTTP3 protocols.

 HTTP (Hypertext Transfer Protocol) is an application-layer network communication protocol of the Internet Protocol Suite, or according to its official website, the "core protocol of the World Wide Web".

-It defines a request-response mechanism between client (e.g. a browser) and server applications on the web that allows them to send and receive hypertext (HTML) documents and other text and media files.
+It defines a request-response mechanism between client and server applications on the web that allows them to send and receive hypertext (HTML) documents and other text and media files.

-HTTP/3 was firstly known as ‘HTTP-over-QUIC’ because its main goal is to make the HTTP syntax and all the existing HTTP/2 functionality compatible with the QUIC transport protocol.
+HTTP3 was first known as 'HTTP-over-QUIC' because its main goal is to make the HTTP syntax and all the existing HTTP/2 functionality compatible with the QUIC transport protocol.

 Thus, the new features of HTTP/3 are all coming from the QUIC layer, including built-in encryption, a new cryptographic handshake, zero round-trip time resumption on prior connections, the removal of the head-of-line blocking issue, connection migration to support mobile users on the go, and native multiplexing.